jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 As you can see, `ldd` tells us that the `/sbin/ldconfig` is not dynamically linked but shows us the libraries needed by `/bin/ls`.

-#### Symbolic links for libraries
+### Symbolic links for libraries

 If you are writing a program and you use udev functions, you will ask for a library called _libudev.so.1_.
 But a Linux distro, might call its version of udev library _libudev.so.1.4.0_.
 How can we solve this problem?
-The answer is **symbolic links**; you will learn more about them in the next chapters but for short, a symbolic name is a new name for the same file.
+The answer is **symbolic links**; You will learn more about them in the next chapters but for short, a symbolic name is a new name for the same file.

 I will check the same thing on my system.
-First I'll find where the libudev.so.1 on my system is:
+First I'll find where the `libudev.so.1` on my system is:

 ```text
 # locate libudev.so.1